 There is also the option to sit back and let others do the betting for you, meaning you’re not attracting attention.
 However, it allows bluffing players to take control of the round.

 Betting high during the turn comes with an increased high-risk, high-reward strategy.
 This is the time to be more selective with your betting and consider a few factors.
-Such as, if you continued betting, how much would a loss affect your current earnings?
+For example, how much would a loss affect your current earnings if you continued betting?
 Moreover, with the cards placed down, is there a chance for a higher-ranking hand?
-If players are betting low during the round, you might want to call their bet.
+If players are betting low during the round, consider calling their bet.
 But, if someone stakes big, it could be better to reconsider.

 As previously mentioned, the strength of your flush draw is based on whether there is the possibility of a higher-ranking hand, such as a full house.

 These scenarios should influence your betting behavior.
-If you have a flush draw with a high card and there isn’t the chance of a higher hand, this is a good risk to take.
+If you have a flush draw with a high card and there isn’t the chance of a higher hand, this is a reasonable risk to take.
 But it does not mean you should bet high.
-Taking calculated risks is key to online poker success.
+Taking calculated risks is critical to online poker success.

-BetMGM hosts an array of poker games and online poker tournaments in various variations and buy-in amounts that can be played anytime, anywhere on mobile, tablet and computer.
+BetMGM hosts various poker games and online tournaments in multiple variations and buy-in amounts that can be played anytime, anywhere on mobile, tablet and computer.
 Register today and unlock our endless range of live dealer casino games, online slots and so much more.